Little Voices Make Big Ideas

 Our School Council in the Community

 As we arrived we were warmly greeted by the staff at Queen Elizabeth.
-We were led to the library where all the children confidently introduced themselves to the residents.
+We were led to the television room where all the children confidently introduced themselves to the residents.
 The residents were so pleased to see our children and welcomed them with smiles.

 Our children did our school and themselves so proud.
 They read pieces of writing they had written or chosen, with confidence and enthusiasm.
-After which they enjoyed cakes and milkshakes with the residence as they went and read to them individually.
 The children also enjoyed asking and answering questions as they chatted with the residents.
 Our children showed such warmth, kindness and maturity during our visit.

 The school council have been busy yet again!
-This time they have been responsible for choosing and ordering their new playground equipment for September.
-They have had the chance to browse catalogues and then ask their classmates what they would like to have out on the playground, through class surveys.
-All this information has then been collated and orders have been made.
+This time they have been responsible for researching, consulting with their peers, voting and presenting the schools favourite designs for the playground.
+They have had the chance to browse the internet and then ask their classmates what they would like to have out on the playground, through class surveys.
+All this information was collated and turned into the new interactive playground.
 As their moto says,

 ‘ Little Voices Make Big Ideas’, and so they do!
 Well done everyone!